May 30 - June 20, 2018

 After one week of intensive reading, discussion and cultural and linguistic preparation on campus, we will travel to Tours, France, one of four official Gastronomic Cities in France.
 Tours is a vibrant university town of almost a 150,000 inhabitants nestled in the Loire Valley, a Unesco World Heritage Site dotted with Renaissance castles and gorgeous vineyards.
 It will be our base for excursions to meet with researchers in their labs, cheese and wine producers on their farms and in open-air markets.
 We will taste and discuss local wine, cheese, and other terroir products with experts and even cook our own terroir meal under the guidance a French chef.
 By the end of the program you will have a deep understanding of the science and culture behind the unique food culture that shapes French identity.
 Your understanding of the terroir model of agriculture will inform your reflection on future of eating in the 21st century.

-This course will run from Monday, May 15 to Sunday, June 4, 2017.
+This course will run from Wednesday, May 30 - Wednesday, June 20, 2018.
 The first week will be spent in Lewisburg preparing for our field work in France.
 During this period, we will explore fundamental scientific and cultural concepts relevant to French food.
 Students will also master basic French language and cultural skills that will enrich their experience abroad.
 We will then spend the next two weeks together in Tours, where we will live in dormitories at Francois Rabelais University, on the banks of the Loire River.
 This course will fulfill the Integrated Perspectives, Environmental Connections, or Global Connections requirement.

 John Westbrook is a French professor who specializes in the the interdisciplinary study of contemporary France.
 Prof. Westbrook has lived and worked in France for many years, and has extensive experience using films, legal documents, manifestos, literary texts, school curricula, and journalistic accounts to study French national identity and how these debates intersect with questions of food culture and education.